 SPL Licensing (in plain English?)

-Pilot licensing is changing towards the end of 2023.
+Pilot licensing is changing from September 2025.
 This has been on the cards for a few years now and deferred a number of times.
 It WILL (almost certainly - probably) happen this time, so we all need to get our licenses updated as soon as possible.

 • You will need a ‘Sailplane Pilots License’ (SPL) and appropriate medical to fly solo and unsupervised.